 The tour officially starts in Munich.

-You can either (a), make your own way to Munich on your own bike and meet us there, or (b), ride on your own bike with us from Folkestone, UK, leaving on Tuesday morning to get to Munich Wednesday afternoon, or (c), you could fly to Munich and rent a bike there.
+You can either (a), make your own way to Munich on your own bike and meet us there, or (b), ride on your own bike with us from Folkestone, UK, leaving on Sunday morning to get to Munich on Monday afternoon, or (c), you could fly to Munich and rent a bike there.
 We can help with the arrangements for any of those methods if needed (let us know when booking).
 For specific information about renting a motorcycle for this tour, see the ‘Rentals’ tab at the top of this page.

 However you choose to get to Munich, you need to be at our hotel, with your bike, late afternoon on day 1 of the tour to meet your tour leader.

 The hotels we stay at vary in size and quality, and where possible, we only use hotels with good off-road parking.
 All are 3 or 4 star.
 We don’t use large chain hotels in larger towns, but prefer smaller remote locations.
 On two of the nights on the tour, your evening meal is included within the tour price and on the rest of the evenings, you are free to eat where you like.
 Often, we will eat as a group, but it is really up to you.

 Day Two – Tuesday 1 September

 Amazing roads await so we first use the autobahn to get away from the less interesting roads around Munich, but soon we are in riding heaven!

 We join the southern end of the Deutsche Ferienroute Alpen-Ostsee (German holiday-route) as it heads its way south into the Alps.
 The views get more dramatic as we ride and the mountains tower in front of us.
 Just beyond Melleck we cross the border into stunning Austria.
 Soon we ride along the beautiful Saalach Valley and we have the Kitzbühel Alps to our right side.